paulghaddad/baby_site/src/pages/activities/index.md

 As fun as it is to explore toys with baby, it’s equally fun to explore real world objects.

-Kitchen exploration was one of my favorite things to do with my son around this age.
+Kitchen exploration was one of my favorite things to do with Hayden around this age.

 I’d wash some fruits and veggies, such as an apple, carrot, potato, lime, and bell pepper, in advance and put them in a colander.
 I’d try to select a variety of colors, shapes, and textures.

-At the kitchen table, I’d sit with my son on my lap and we’d explore the colander of produce together -- talking about and touching each one.
+At the kitchen table, I’d sit with Hayden on my lap and we’d explore the colander of produce together -- talking about and touching each one.

 I also did this with kitchen objects.
 I’d select a few items, like a spoon, whisk, and spatula, in advance and place them on the table.
 Then, we’d touch, hold, and talk about each one.